 M.A.T Concordia University, 2008, go Cavaliers!

-Travel: 27 U.S. states, Canada, Mexico, Peru, Africa (Kenya, South Africa, Zimbabwe), Scotland, England
+Travel: 27 U.S. states, Canada, Mexico, Peru, Africa (Kenya, South Africa, Namibia, Zimbabwe), Scotland, England

 Most outdoor pursuits: hunting, fishing, and hiking.